 Pelvic organ prolapse is when the muscles and tissues supporting the pelvic organs such as the uterus, bladder or rectum become weak or loose.Read More

 This allows one or more of the pelvic organs to drop or press into or out of the vagina.
 Bladder prolapse is called a cystocele.
 This is when the bladder loses its support and bulges into the front wall of the vagina.
 A rectocele, or posterior vaginal wall prolapse is when the rectum loses its support and bulges into the back wall of the vagina.
 A uterine prolapse is when the uterus loses support and bulges in the vagina.
 The symptoms of a prolapse can include:

-A Pelvic floor physiotherapist can help with the treatment of any kind of prolapse.
+Pelvic floor physiotherapists at our Toronto facilities can help treat any kind of prolapse.
 Teaching the patient to correctly perform pelvic floor exercises such as Kegals and correcting faulty posture can really help with early stages of pelvic organ prolapse.
 Education on proper toileting, diet and lifting mechanics can also help prevent the prolapse from progressing.

 Another important area to look for postpartum is the abdominals.
 Sometimes during pregnancy you can have a separation in your abdominals, also know as diastasis.Read More

 This can look like a bulge or doming in your abdominals, you might also feel like you can sink your fingers into the abdominals above or below your bellybutton.
 A small separation however may not cause problems, and sometimes can resolve itself.
 Diastasis can cause pain in the abdominals, it may also contribute to pain in your lower back and pelvis which can lead to further issues with your pelvic floor such as Pelvic Organ Prolapse (POP).
 Pelvic floor physiotherapy will give you the appropriate exercises to help with the healing of your diastasis and help you with proper postures for activities of daily living (including getting into and out of bed).